mbabineau/docker-zk-exhibitor/README.md

     docker pull mbabineau/zookeeper-exhibitor

+The image is based on Alpine Linux and is ~272MB.

 ### Versions
 * Exhibitor 1.5.5
 * ZooKeeper 3.4.6
+* Java 1.8

 ### Usage
 The container expects the following environment variables to be passed in: